andreer/vespa-hack-pack/README.md

 git clone git@github.com:andreer/vespa-hack-pack.git && cd vespa-hack-pack
 ```

 Install Ollama with the `llama2` model on your laptop: go to https://ollama.com to download and install it.
-If you don't want to, see the section at the end.

 Pull the container image and run it using Docker or Podman.

 Make sure to allow 4GB+ RAM for Docker/Podman, and expose ports 8080 and 19071.